Payments to Mexican residents

-Income tax of 40%, with no deductions, must be withheld on most payments made to foreign-related parties whose income is deemed to be subject to a PTR, in lieu of the tax provided in the domestic law for non-PTR foreign resident entities.
-This is not applicable in certain cases, such as on income not subject to Mexican taxation in accordance with the regular provisions for income earned by non-residents from a source of wealth located in Mexico, income from dividends, and certain types of interest, including interest payments made to foreign banks.
+Income tax of 40%, with no deductions, must be withheld on most Mexican-source payments made to foreign-related parties whose income is deemed to be subject to a PTR, in lieu of the tax provided in the domestic law for non-PTR foreign resident entities.
+This is not applicable in certain cases, such as on income from dividends and certain types of interest, including interest payments made to foreign banks.
 In these cases, the regular provisions of the domestic law should be applied to determine the income tax withholding.

 Additionally, revenues for intermediation services, including commissions for brokerage, agents, distribution, and assignment, and generally all income from the negotiation of third-party interests, are also subject to 40% WHT when paid to residents whose income is subject to a PTR.
 The 40% may be reduced if the foreign related party beneficiary resides in a country with which Mexico has signed a comprehensive exchange of information agreement.